 With a variety of its tools and services, the main value proposition Google tries to deliver as per its business model is targeted online advertising.

-Google provides services such as AdWords and AdSense to advertisers that help them reach targeted customers in a cost-effective way and in return helps the company generate its revenue from those advertisers.
+Google provides services such as AdWords and AdSense to advertisers that help them reach targeted customers in a cost-effective way and in return help the company generate its revenue from those advertisers.

-The process is made possible by its popular search engine that facilitates the entire advertising business model.
+The process is made possible by its popular search engine which facilitates the entire advertising business model.